-When you have more uric acid in your body, they deposit in your joints, causing small crystals.
-This can cause inflammation in the region and pain.
+When you have more uric acid in your body, it deposits in your joints, causing small crystals.
+This can cause inflammation and pain in the region.

 Currently, there is no cure for gout.
 However, consuming a low-purine diet can help reduce the amount of uric acid in your blood.

 Why does this happen?